ubu12/loggey/README.md

 # loggey (INDEV )[![CodeFactor](https://www.codefactor.io/repository/github/spedzay/loggey/badge)](https://www.codefactor.io/repository/github/spedzay/loggey)
-A cross platform(NOT YET) C++17 single-header console logging library
+A cross platform C++17 single-header console logging library

 ## How to use?
 you can compile using cmake to build the example,